ahandsomeChineseboy/inet/tutorials/queueing/doc/Classifier.rst

 ==========

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The packets are consumed by two passive packet sinks (PassivePacketSinks).
-The single source is connected to the two sinks using a classifier (PacketClassifier).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The packets are consumed by two passive packet sinks (:ned:`PassivePacketSinks`).
+The single source is connected to the two sinks using a classifier (:ned:`PacketClassifier`).
 The classifier forwards packets alternately to one or the other sink.

 .. figure:: media/Classifier.png